fiinix/fiinix.github.io/_posts/2015/march/2015-03-21-i-for-one-welcome-our-new-robot-overlords.md

 layout: post
 title: "I, for One, Welcome Our New Robot Overlords"
 date: 2015-03-21 T 14:00 UTC
-tags : [UAV, Pictures, Terminator]
+tags : [UAV, Pictures]
-category: personal
+category: Technology
 excerpt: In which the future is already here, Skynet is already self-aware and we're all basically fucked.
 But in a totally delightful way that I welcome.
 ---
 Last week we got a nice little visit at work.